 A county-wide system to ensure that homelessness resources are distributed equally and fairly to those who need them the most.
 CES connects multiple service agencies together in a collaborative effort to provide a thorough needs assessment that will determine the participant’s most appropriate housing solution.
-LA Family Housing is the lead CES agency in the San Fernando Valley.
+LA Family Housing is the lead CES agency in the San Fernando and Santa Clarita Valleys.

 HOW THE PROCESS WORKS FOR INDIVIDUALS

 OUTREACH: Street outreach teams identify and engage homeless neighbors and individuals at risk of becoming homeless.

 ASSIST: A dedicated case manager is assigned to each participant to help them navigate the process along the way.

 REFER: Each individual is referred to available housing based on assessment and greatest personal needs.